I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/nc-d3dkmddi-dxgkddi-vidpntargetmodeset-acquirefirstmodeinfo.md

 <p> </p>

 ## -remarks
 <p>When you have finished using the D3DKMDT_VIDPN_TARGET_MODE structure, you must release the structure by calling <a href="..\d3dkmddi\nc-d3dkmddi-dxgkddi-vidpntargetmodeset-releasemodeinfo.md">pfnReleaseModeInfo</a>.</p>

 <p>You can enumerate all the modes that belong to a VidPN target mode set object by calling <b>pfnAcquireFirstModeInfo</b> and then making a sequence of calls to <a href="..\d3dkmddi\nc-d3dkmddi-dxgkddi-vidpntargetmodeset-acquirenextmodeinfo.md">pfnAcquireNextModeInfo</a>.</p>

-<p>When you have finished using the D3DKMDT_VIDPN_TARGET_MODE structure, you must release the structure by calling <a href="..\d3dkmddi\nc-d3dkmddi-dxgkddi-vidpntargetmodeset-releasemodeinfo.md">pfnReleaseModeInfo</a>.</p>

-<p>You can enumerate all the modes that belong to a VidPN target mode set object by calling <b>pfnAcquireFirstModeInfo</b> and then making a sequence of calls to <a href="..\d3dkmddi\nc-d3dkmddi-dxgkddi-vidpntargetmodeset-acquirenextmodeinfo.md">pfnAcquireNextModeInfo</a>.</p>